 My name is Sarah and I am a photographer based in beautiful Bloomington, IN.
-I am also a lifelong musician and devoted wife and mother.
-I love to travel and experience new places, I enjoy hiking, listening to the ocean, making music, reading poetry, writing, and (of course) taking photos!
+I am also a lifelong musician, arts advocate, and a devoted wife and mother.
+I love to travel, meet new people, and experience new things.
+I enjoy hiking, listening to the ocean, making music, reading poetry, writing, and (of course) photography.

 My love for photography started three decades ago when I started a middle school photography club with a group of classmates.
 We set up a darkroom, took photos, developed film, and used the tools around us to create special effects.
 Though short lived, the experience sparked a joy for creativity and a keen eye for balance and contrast that has served me well in many capacities over the years.

 I studied music in college and earned a Master of Music in 2006 from the Indiana University Jacobs School of Music, where I’ve also worked for more than a decade.
 I don’t perform often these days, but remain dedicated to music, arts education, and exploring the values that creative expression and thoughtful design bring to our lives and communities.

 In May 2020, I completed a second master’s in arts administration from the IU O’Neill School of Public and Environmental Affairs.
 We studied various facets of non-profit administration — from curation and audience development to financial management and legal issues — all through the lens of the arts.
 As a parent of two small children, navigating online school while also finishing final graduate projects and working full-time, this was no small feat and will remain one of my proudest moments.